 You can cook accurately using a meat thermometer.
 Read important notes on using the meat thermometer in the corresponding chapter.
-There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. $\rightarrow$ "Meat thermometer" on page 27 and cooking time depend on the quantity, composition and temperature of the food.
+There, you can find notes on inserting the meat thermometer, the possible heating types and additional information. \rightarrow "Meat thermometer" on page 25

+You can find the ideal heating type for your fish dishes in the table.
+The temperature and cooking time depend on the amount, composition and temperature of the food.
 Settings ranges are indicated for this reason.
-Try using the lower values at first.
+Try using lower setting values first.
 You can use a higher setting next time if necessary.